 HPP has set up their own program to help control the albizia within Hawaiian Paradise Park.
 There is an information session every 3rd Saturday of the month at 9 am at the Activity Center at 16th and Maku’u.
 This is a free session and is not restricted to HPP homeowners-all Puna residents are welcome to attend.

 At the HPP workshops, attendees will learn how to distinguish a hazard from a non-hazard tree and what steps land owners can take to rid of these pests.
-Volunteers will also be able to work hands-on with the trees in their community.

 Different legal steps need to be taken to safely remove hazardous trees on neighboring properties.
 Please refer to HPP’s guide here.

 For more info about albizia trees in HPP and what’s being done to get rid of them visit the HPPOA (Hawaiian Paradise Park Owners Association) website.